thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

 3. Ensure the note can be found from the index.
 4. Focus on building a network of knowledge in your mind as you skim through the zettelkasten.

+## 12 - Develop Ideas

+- Don't worry about writing complete notes: only write what helps thinking.
+- structure emerges from the network clusters that form naturally when adding references between notes.
+This is why references are so important.

+### 12.1 - Develop Topics

+- We use indexes as lists of entry points (links to notes with further links) to the knowledge-base.
+We shouldn't worry about the index too much, and accept that a complete overview of the zettelkasten is impossible, and the wrong way to think about it anyway.
+- These entry points should be links to notes providing an ever-changing overview of a specific topic - a structure note.
+  - If this structure becomes outdated, we can make a new note and replace the link in the index.
+- When adding tags, ensure these are context-specific, and chosen with an eye towards the topics you are currently interested in.
+Tags should aid you in _retrieval_, not archival.
+See page 102.

+### 12.2 - Make Smart Connections

+- There are 2 main types of connections:
+  - Connections to notes from an index or from a structure note.
+  - Direct note-to-note connections.1
+- When searching for connections to add to a new note, we need to literally go through the zettelkasten looking for these connections.
+Doing this literally rather than in your head makes you more likely to find real connections instead of forcing them.

+## 13 - Share Your Insight

+### 13.2 - From Top Down to Bottom Up

+- The more confident we are with previously encountered ideas and knowledge, the more open we become to new ideas
+  - This is because we are comfortable with being playful with the original ideas, and are flexible enough to think about their shortcomings.

+## 14 - Make It a Habit

+- Good intentions are not enough for the long-run.
+- We should accept the reality that deep behavioural change is very difficult to achieve.
+- What we need instead is to develop habits and routines strategically.
+  - This means building habits step-by-step, in such a way that each step leads to the next.

+## Afterword

+- The tunnel effect: we tend to stick to familiar routines when under stress, even when these routines caused the issues in the first place
+- Read with a pen in your hand, make permanent notes from what you read and think and make connections between these permanent notes